SaleemIbrahim1212/blogpost-template/_posts/2025-11-08-millestone-2.md

 Although these differences are not large enough to conclude statistical significance without confidence intervals, they indicate that the inclusion of distance—and especially the nonlinear structure learned by XGBoost—plays a crucial role in ranking shot danger.

-In contrast, the Logistic Regression model trained on angle alone (**Model 2**) performs substantially worse (**AUC = 0.509**), barely above random guessing.
-This is consistent with hockey intuition: angle alone contains limited information unless combined with distance.
+In contrast, the Logistic Regression model trained on angle alone (**Model 2**) performs substantially worse(**AUC = 0.509**), barely above random guessing.
+This is consistent with hockey intuition: angle alone contains limited information unless combined with distance and distance is a really strong predictor of a goal!

 The GridSearch-tuned CatBoost model (**Model 5**) performs the best  (**AUC = 0.775**), This is very similar to XGBoost, which is not a surprise as this was the exact behavoir observed in validation set